-Continental Ranked Among The Top 25 Companies in India by LinkedIn
+Continental Ranked Among The Top 25 Companies In India By Linkedin

 Continental was one of the first automotive companies to set up an in-house university, the Software and Systems Academy, for upskilling and reskilling its workforce on the latest trends and technologies.
 Headquartered in Bangalore, this academy is the go-to learning platform for all technology related learning needs of the global software engineering community of Continental Automotive group.
 The academy develops learning solutions across formats like e-learning, classroom learning, microlearning, gamified learning etc. to cater to software skill development needs, including newer trends like AI, ML and Cybersecurity for Software Defined Vehicles.

-Kumar further added, “According to us, talent management is the single most important defining factor of an organization’s success.
-It is about building a strong foundation on which people can grow and thrive”.
+Kumar further added, "According to us, talent management is the single most important defining factor of an organizationï¿1⁄2s success.
+It is about building a strong foundation on which people can grow and thrive".

 Legal Disclaimer: